 Sometimes, a presenter is interested in a future season, not the immediate one.
 If this is the case, ask when it would be best to follow up and then make sure you do so.

-This week: identify 3 presenters or venues where you think your music is a fit.
+Challenge: identify 3 presenters or venues where you think your music is a fit.
 Draft an email pitch appropriate to each of them.
-If you’d like feedback on your pitch, email it to me—I’m glad to give you feedback!
+Get feedback from trusted sources, and then hit ‘send.’
+This will put you one step closer to booking more concerts.